 In one of my old journals from the time, I described an ideal relationship. ”Sober, happy, healthy…” A dear friend of mine who wasn’t (and rarely is) in a relationship has this nature of being in love with the world.
 I felt inspired to be like that too.
 I began to cherish my friends more.
 I hardly believed then that I’d actually find someone ever again, but I was becoming okay with that.
 I realized that I had to regain my individuality.
 That quirky upbeat girl had originally attracted my former lover’s interest.
 Sure, I always loved my job, but I had lost touch with why I loved it.
 I had been pouring my energy into it by way of another person, but it was I who made myself a model (and him too, for that matter).
 I took my yoga practice further (daily complementing a new teacher with an old standby).
 I dug deep into a bunch of new loves, and deepening friendships.
 I let myself cry.
 Conversations with myself and others slowly went from past heartache to future ambitions, new ideas and exciting projects.
 It was a tough time, but I laid for myself a firm foundation on which to build.

 Then one day, while in the supermarket with one of my girlfriends, I ran into a guy I’d known for years but never really had gotten to know personally.
 We decided to take yoga together the next day, and after that we slowly got to know each other better.
 He shared some of the same goals and interests that I did—to be healthy and go after what you love.
 I never would have guessed that this person I thought I already knew would suit me so well.
+It didn’t have to become a relationship like I had just been in, it could just be a strong connection to another human.

 I’ve considered this while teaching yoga lately: your relationship with others begins with yourself.
 When you start learning about the significance of the yoga practice, it can sound pretty self-absorbed.
 In the beginning, you obsess over the poses, habits and patterns.
 Then you move on to how you see and think.
 I hadn’t seen how reliant I was on my relationship before I was dumped or how much it was costing me, even in the best of times.
 The more honest the understanding of yourself you have, the easier it is to distinguish your misconceptions from the truth of the people around you.
 As a teacher, you have to be steady on your feet before you can adjust a student’s pose.
 As a friend or a lover, you need faith in yourself and recognition of your own shortcomings before you can offer the same to others.